How good is the battery life of the Asus ROG Zephyrus S GX502? Is the GX502 good for work?

 - Typical keyboard layout and fast trackpad makes for easy writing

-- GPU switch means that the dedicated graphics isn’t always on
+- GPU switch means that the dedicated graphics isn’t always on, which saves power

 Whether you’re using the Asus ROG Zephyrus S GX502 for work or play, the battery is going to take a beating.
 Gaming laptops are notoriously demanding and power-hungry, and the GX502 is no exception.

-At the launch event, Asus told me that buyers can expect up to eight hours of power out of the GX502 – and maybe you could, if you turned the brightness all the way down, stuck to Ethernet for Internet access and spent your days working inside a walk-in meat chiller.
+At the launch event, Asus told me that buyers can expect up to six hours of power out of the GX502.

 I ran a series of benchmarks to round this out, and they produced results roughly in line with my real-world observations.
 In all the battery tests I ran, the screen’s brightness was set at 150 nits to ensure uniformity.